mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

    >>> user_l
    [('cn', ['bar']), ('objectClass', ['top', 'inetOrgPerson', 'posixAccount']), ('userPassword', ['{SSHA}M6H0rX2tGCwf6jBcgdP2hxSRisVoY55b==']), ('uidNumber', ['123456']), ('gidNumber', ['10000']), ('sn', ['foo']), ('homeDirectory', ['/home/foobar']), ('mail', ['foobar@example.org']), ('uid', ['foobar'])]

-So, add data specified dn and list of data with add_s().
-Response is (105, []) when add is succeed.
-"105" is tag of adding.
+To add data is necessary to use add_s() with dn and list of data.
+When it is succeed to add, the response is "(105, [])".
+“105” is tag of adding.

 .. code-block:: python